 If you are an avid board game player, you probably have tons of board games lying around the house.
 When it comes to knowing how to store board games, it can be a bit tricky.
 We all know that board games come in boxes.
 Boxes take up space.
 It may be time to learn how to organize board games in order to live a less cluttered life, and be able to have nice display of your board game collection.

 Storing board games can be a bit tricky.
 When organizing board games, most people keep them in their boxes and stack them on a gaming shelf (either horizontally or vertically).
 Other ways for board game organization includes storing them in storage containers, drawers, or taking out the contents (such as game pieces and meeples) and storing them in baggies.
 I have found that the best way to store board games include stacking them tetris style on multiple shelves, mostly vertically, but some horizontally.
-This provides optimal space saving while also looking awesome.
+This provides optimal space saving, while also looking awesome.